gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2022-08-07-bazel-in-action.markdown

 The second kind of target is declared with a **rule**.
 Each rule instance specifies the relationship between a set of input and a set of output files.
 The inputs to a rule may be source files, but they also may be the outputs of other rules.

-Whether the input to a rule is a source file or a generated file is in most cases immaterial; what matters is only the contents of that file.
+Whether the input to a rule is a source file or a generated file is in most cases immaterial (不重要的); what matters is only the contents of that file.
 This fact makes it easy to replace a complex source file with a generated file produced by a rule, such as happens when the burden of manually maintaining a highly structured file becomes too tiresome, and someone writes a program to derive it.
 No change is required to the consumers of that file.
 Conversely, a generated file may easily be replaced by a source file with only local changes.

 **The inputs to a rule may also include other rules**.
 The precise meaning of such relationships is often quite complex and language- or rule-dependent, but intuitively it is simple: **a C++ library rule A might have another C++ library rule B for an input.
 The effect of this dependency is that B's header files are available to A during compilation, B's symbols are available to A during linking, and B's runtime data is available to A during execution**.